tschaffter/debian/README.md

     git push origin 20200713
     ```

-8. Run one of the environment once the GitHub Action `ci.yml` has successfully
+8. Run one of the environments once the GitHub Action `ci.yml` has successfully
 completed.

     ```console